projectharmonia/bevy_replicon/README.md

 ### From server to client

 A similar technique is used to replicate an event from server to clients.
-To do this, create a server event and send it from server using [`network_event::server_event::ServerEvent<T>`].
+To do this, create a server event and send it from server using [`network_event::server_event::ToClients<T>`].
 This wrapper contains send parameters and the event itself.
 Just like events sent from the client, they will be emitted locally on the server (if [`server::SERVER_ID`] is not excluded from the send list):

 ```rust
 # use bevy::prelude::*;